24 (2016 film): Characters

-Actor Suriya played triple roles in the film, with five appearances.
-One of the roles being that of an antagonist, five to six looks were designed for him.
-The antagonist character "Athreya" is a wicked, yet smart guy who goes to any extent to fulfill his desires.
+Actor Suriya played three distinct roles, one of them being the antagonist.
+Five to six looks were designed for him.
 The producers had potential discussions with Catherine Tresa for the lead female role before Samantha Ruth Prabhu was finalised in February 2015.
-In July 2015, Nithya Menen was roped to play the other leading character.
-Characters played by Samantha and Nithya in the film are of contrasting nature though both play love interest opposite Suriya.
+In July 2015, Nithya Menen was roped in to play the other leading character.
+The characters played by Samantha and Menon were described as being of contrasting nature though both play love interest opposite Suriya.
 Samantha plays the love interest opposite to the character "Mani" whereas Nithya Menen to the character "Sethuraman".
-Saranya Ponvannan plays the role of a mother of the character "Mani".

 Filming

 Principal photography commenced in Mumbai on 8 April 2015.
 A romantic song was filmed in Nashik by early June 2015.
 Certain scenes were filmed at Filmistaan studios in Goregaon.
 VFX works were also carried out in the same studio by September 2015.
 Nithya Menen began filming her portions in the city from 1 August 2015.
 The first schedule was completed by early September 2015.
 By mid of the same month, a twenty-day schedule began in Poland.
-The crew filmed action scenes and songs at Kraków, the Zborow Mountain, Zakopane, Leba, Lewin Klodzki, Jedlina Zdroj, Wałbrzych, Bulowice and Nowe Brzesko–all in Poland.
+The crew filmed action scenes and songs at Kraków, the Zborów Mountain in Kroczyce, Zakopane, Leba, Lewin Kłodzki, Jedlina-Zdrój, Wałbrzych, Bukowice and Nowe Brzesko–all in Poland.
 The lights were provided by Kraków Company Cinelight.
 The Kraków Film Commission and Kraków Film Cluster supported the project in Poland.
-This second schedule of filming was wrapped up on 30 September 2015.
-On 26 October 2015, the team shot an important sequences in Subrata Roy Sahara Stadium in Pune.
+On 26 October 2015, the team shot an important sequence in Subrata Roy Sahara Stadium in Pune.
 The shoot was completed in a single day.
 By the end of the same month, the last schedule of filming was done at Adithyaram Studios in Chennai.
 On 2 November 2015, the filming was completed.
 In all, the film was shot for over 100 days, out of which 30 days of work was done abroad.
 More than 60 percent of the film involves VFX.